vyomasystems-lab/challenges-Srinivasa3/level1_design2/README.md

 ## Verification Environment

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives inputs to the Design Under Test(DUT - seq_detect_1011 module) which takes 1 bit input *inp_bit* at every negetive edge of the clock *clk* and the corresponding current state output *current_state* is observed in positive edge of clock.
+The test drives inputs to the Design Under Test(DUT - seq_detect_1011 module) which takes 1 bit input *inp_bit* at every negetive edge of the clock *clk* and the corresponding current state output *current_state* and *seq_seen* is observed in positive edge of clock.
 The whole operation carried out with active low *reset*.

 The values are assigned to the input port using
 ```